ErikHogberg/MonoGameFSharpSamples/README.md

 # SpaceStratMGFS
 Space strategy game in F# using MonoGame.
-A small winter holiday hobby project.
+A small winter holiday hobby project to learn F#.

 ## Current state